kevoreilly/CAPEv2/docs/book/src/installation/host/configuration.rst

 To get CAPE working you have to edit :ref:`auxiliary_conf`:, :ref:`cuckoo_conf` and :ref:`machinery_conf` at least.
 We suggest you to check all configs before starting, to be familiar with possibilities that you have and what you want to be done.

+Alternatively, you may create a `custom/conf/` directory and put files in there whose names are the same as those in the top-level `conf/` directory.
+These files only need to include settings that will override the defaults.

+To allow for further flexibility, you can also create a `custom/conf/<type>.conf.d/` (e.g. `custom/conf/reporting.conf.d/`) directory and place files in there.
+Any file in that directory whose name ends in `.conf` will be read (in lexicographic order).
+The last value read for a value will be the one that is used.

 .. _cuckoo_conf:

 cuckoo.conf